 Build evidence of Maths attainment and progress by checking and analysing internal and SATs data.
 Use data to target those needing interventions.

-Half Termly progress meeting to discuss student progress.
+Half termly pupil progress meeting to discuss key aspects of progress.

 In class and out of class interventions for targeted students who are not making expected progress.